hashicorp/terraform-provider-azurerm/website/docs/r/data_migration_service.html.markdown

 Manages a Azure Data Migration Service.

-~> **NOTE on destroy behavior of Data Migration Service:** Destroy a Data Migration Service will always cancel and delete the including outstanding tasks first.
+~> **NOTE on destroy behavior of Data Migration Service:** Destroy a Data Migration Service will leave any outstanding tasks untouched.
+This is to avoid unexpectedly delete any tasks managed out of terraform.

 ## Example Usage